21 Arthritis Facts: It's A Game Changer

 - Rarely, very short-term use of narcotic painkillers may be used to ease a flare-up; although many clinicians strongly discourage use of opioids due to side effects and concern for misuse.

-Topical capsaicin or topical diclofenac (Voltaren Gel) may help relieve the symptoms of OA, and injectable joint lubricators such as hyaluronan (Orthovisc, Synvisc) may relieve OA pain for up to six months.
+Topical capsaicin or topical diclofenac (Voltaren Gel 1%) may help relieve the symptoms of OA, and injectable joint lubricators such as hyaluronan (Orthovisc, Synvisc) may relieve OA pain for up to six months.

 Acetaminophen reduces mild pain but does not help with inflammation or swelling like Advil or Motrin.
 However, acetaminophen may show success in patients with milder forms of osteoarthritis.
 These agents may also be used with other medications for more severe forms of arthritis, like rheumatoid arthritis.

 An excessive dose of acetaminophen, and mixing with alcohol, can lead to liver toxicity.
-High doses and long-term use of NSAIDs can cause side effects like stomach ulcers and bleeding, so be sure to check with your doctor for the appropriate dose.
+High doses and long-term use of NSAIDs can cause side effects like stomach ulcers and bleeding, or kidney problems, so be sure to check with your doctor for the right dose for you.

-However, just like the OTC NSAIDs, these agents can still be linked with stomach ulceration and bleeding.
-Also, the FDA asked manufacturers of all NSAIDs to include a warning label on their products that alerts users to an increased risk of cardiovascular events (heart attacks and strokes) and stomach bleeding.
+However, just like the non-prescription NSAIDs, these agents can still be linked with stomach ulceration and bleeding.
+Also, the FDA asked manufacturers of all NSAIDs to include a warning label on their products that alerts users to an increased risk of cardiovascular events (like heart attacks and strokes) and stomach bleeding.

 The use of glucosamine and chondroitin for the treatment of osteoarthritis (OA) is controversial even though they are widely marketed and used in the U.S.